 5. Registered treasury notes or bonds of any of the other 49 states in addition to California, including bonds payable solely out of revenues from a revenue-producing property owned, controlled or operated by the state or by a department, board, agency or authority of any of the other 49 states, in addition to California.

-c.
+- b.
+Maximum percent of portfolio: 10% - c.
 Minimum credit quality: A (S&P); or A2 (Moody's): or A (Fitch)